Intense structural work

 The interest and engagement of the local community and volunteers in the Llwyn Celyn project was also a distinctive feature, thanks again to the HLF funding.
 Heritage at Work weeks were held, when volunteers contributed to many aspects of work on site, and an active local history group has been formed.
 Artists-in-residence captured their own lasting interpretations in various media.
 Not only has Llwyn Celyn been saved for anyone to experience living in for a while, we also hope its restoration will generate lasting to benefit to the valley where it sits.

-You can find more information about the project's restoration here or by watching the videos below.
+You can find more information about the project's restoration by watching the video below.

 Supporters of Llwyn Celyn

 We are hugely grateful to those who have already supported Llwyn Celyn, including:

 Sir Hugo and Lady Brunner, Dr and Mrs J Bull, The Hon Elizabeth Cayzer, Mr R Eaton, Mrs F Fairbairn, Dr and Mrs J Gibbs, Mr C P Giles, Ms J Graham, Dr C Guettler, Miss J Hodgkinson, Mr and Mrs S Jordan, Professor R Mayou, Mr M Power, Mr G Ruthen and Mrs S Andrew, Mr B Sealey CBE